The healthcare industry is experiencing a major shift as RPA becomes a standard practice.

 The Evolution of RPA

-Benefits of RPABecker’s Hospital Review asked 146 C-level executives what topics interested them the most.
+5 Benefits of Healthcare RPABecker’s Hospital Review asked 146 C-level executives what topics interested them the most.
 The top three areas ranked as the number one priority were:

 - Preparing the enterprise for sustainable cost control